 Promoting the Right to Live in a Healthy City

+Most Canadian cities have neighbourhoods that are considered “unhealthy,” where citizens lack ready access to basic amenities, such as good housing, safe streets, transit, grocery stores, parks, playgrounds, health clinics and places to socialize.
 But why are some neighbourhoods healthy while others are not?
 Explaining the close connection between our living environments and social inequalities is at the core of Dr. Jeffrey Masuda’s research.